True-VFX/TrueVAULT-Documentation/docs/index.md

 # TrueVAULT Blender Add-on

-TrueVAULT integrates an asset store into Blender so you can browse, buy, and import assets without leaving the 3D View.
+TrueVAULT integrates an asset store into Blender so you can browse, buy, and import assets without leaving Blender!

 ## What You Can Do
 - Browse public and owned assets.